-The sliding insulin scale for NovoLog is a widely used method for managing blood sugar levels in individuals with diabetes.
+The Sliding insulin scale NovoLog is a widely used method for managing blood sugar levels in individuals with diabetes.
 It involves adjusting the dose of NovoLog, a rapid-acting insulin, based on current blood glucose readings.
 This approach provides flexibility and precision, making it especially useful for addressing post-meal glucose spikes or fluctuations throughout the day.
 By following a pre-determined chart created by a healthcare provider, patients can achieve better glucose control and reduce the risk of complications associated with high or low blood sugar levels.

 Table of Contents